s-innovations/MessageProcessor.ServiceFabric/README.md

 ## Roadmap
 1. Documentation of creating a listerner app 2016Q2
+2. Clean up application code + add event/logging for essential parts.2016Q3
-2. Experiment with creating a listener app on linux machines running tasks in containers.
-2016Q3
+3. Experiment with creating a listener app on linux machines running tasks in containers.
+2016Q4

 ## Disclaimer
-I have a full time job also, so tickets and questiosn will mainly be answered out of normal office hours.
+I have a full time job also, so issues and questiosn will mainly be answered out of normal office hours.
 But I hope you will get in touch.